slowernews/wisdom-tldr/README.md

 ===
 ###On winning

 It's not just about winning.
-The way you win it sets you up for the next round.
+The way you win sets you up for the next round.

 > *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*